Elliott Strick, MA, LMFT

 Theoretical Influences that Guide My Work

-Internal Family Systems (IFS), body-oriented psychotherapies including Hakomi and expressive therapies, and solution-focused family systems work.
+Internal Family Systems (IFS), body-oriented psychotherapies including Hakomi and expressive therapies, and family systems work.

 Services I Provide